materialsproject/fireworks/docs/queue_tutorial.rst

 Launch a single job through a queue
 ===================================

-To get warmed up, let's set things up a *Queue Launcher* to launch a single Rocket through a queueing system.
+To get warmed up, let's set up a *Queue Launcher* to launch a single Rocket through a queueing system.

 Configure the Queue Launcher
 ---------------------------

-The Queue Launcher needs to know how to communicate with your queue system and the executable to submit to the queue (in our case, a Rocket).
-These parameters are defined through a QueueParams file.
+The Queue Launcher needs to write and submit a queue script that contains an executable (in our case, a Rocket Launcher).
+This is achieved through a QueueParams file.

 1. Move to the ``queue`` tutorial directory on your FireWorker::